-Suzanne Sandmeyer, PhD, is Vice Dean for Research at the University of California, Irvine, School of Medicine.
-In that capacity she oversees a team that works to support biomedical research development, innovation and translation into public benefits.
+Suzanne Sandmeyer, PhD, is Director of the Genomics Research & Technology Hub and Professor of Biological Chemistry at the University of California, Irvine, School of Medicine.
+She formerly served as Vice Dean for Research whereupon she oversaw a team that worked to support biomedical research development, innovation and translation into public benefits.
 She is committed to applying emerging technologies including stem cell technologies to improvements in the efficiency and efficacy of health care for individuals while reducing costs.